WASHINGTON — Americans spent at the fastest pace in three years in 2010, boosted by a strong finish in December.

 The big question is whether the gains in consumer spending will be enough to offset weakness in the housing market and further cutbacks in government spending.

 For all of 2010, the economy grew 2.9 percent, the best performance since 2005.
-That’s a sharp contrast to the 2.6 percent drop in GDP in 2009, the worst decline in more than 60 years.
+That’s in sharp contrast to the 2.6 percent drop in GDP in 2009, the worst decline in more than 60 years.